 Students have a page quota of 4,000 pages per academic year.
-Pages cannot be carried over to the next year.
+Unused pages are not be carried over to the next year.

 Print jobs for Westlaw or LexisNexis do not count against this quota.
 Westlaw and LexisNexis provide each student with a balance at the beginning of the academic year for use on their respective, dedicated printers.